 2. It Reduces Stress

 Finally, writing about your feelings of anger, grief, and other difficult or stressful emotions helps reduce the intensity of these feelings.
-This will help you feel more calm and better equipped to handle anything that comes your way in the future.
+This will help you feel calmer and better equipped to handle anything that comes your way in the future.

 3. Journaling Helps You Achieve Your Goals